Hoʻokūkū Hīmeni

 This page describes the current 204-point scoring system.

-The music and language judges evaluate each song in 4 different areas, giving a score of 1–6 points in each area.
+Each music and language judge gives a score of 1–6 points in 4 different areas.
 They also give an "overall impression" score of 2–12 points (even numbers only).
-Each music and language judge can give up to (4 × 6) + 12 = 36 points.
+Each music and language judge can give up to (6 × 4) + 12 = 36 points.

-The overall judge evaluates each song in both music and language, scoring 8 different areas from 1–6 points, plus an "overall impression" of 2–12 points (even).
-The overall judge can give up to (8 × 6) + 12 = 60 points.
+The overall judge scores both music and language, giving 1–6 points in 8 different areas, plus an "overall impression" score of 2–12 points (even numbers only).
+The overall judge can give up to (6 × 8) + 12 = 60 points.

-For the co-ed, men's, and women's awards, points are calculated by simply adding up the five judges' scores.
+For the Coed, Men's, and Women's awards, scores are calculated by simply adding up all five judges' scores.
 The highest possible score is (36 × 4) + 60 = 204 points.

-Points for the music and language awards are calculated by adding the two music judges' scores (max.
-36 points each), the overall judge's music category scores (max.
+For the Music and Language awards, scores are calculated by adding the two category judges' scores (max.
+36 points × 2), the overall judge's category score (max.
 24 points), and the overall judge's "overall impression" score (max.
 12 points).
 The highest possible score is (36 × 2) + 24 + 12 = 108 points.

 Sample score sheets

 These are samples of the score sheets that judges use to evaluate songs.
-Each judge has space to write comments.
-Judges are also provided with the number of students in each vocal range.
+Space is provided to write comments.
+Judges are also provided with sheet music, lyrics, and the number of students in each vocal range.

 Current score sheets